DataDog/documentation/content/en/account_management/teams/manage.md

 Customize the look of your team by choosing an emoji avatar and banner.
 The emoji avatar displays next to the team name in lists across Datadog.

-See the following instructions to customize the your team.
+See the following instructions to customize your team.

 ### Customize layout